marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

-The recommendation to only include OBSERVED_ADDRESS frames in packets sent on the same path over which the address was observed ensures that the peer will not receive the OBSERVED_ADDRESS frames if the addresses are not valid, but does not reduce the number of packets sent over the network.
+The recommendation to only include OBSERVED_ADDRESS frames in packets sent on the same path over which the address was observed ensures that the peer will not receive the OBSERVED_ADDRESS frames if the addresses are not valid, but this does not reduce the number of packets sent over the network.
 The attack also has the effect of causing spurious detection NAT rebinding, and is a variant of the replacement of addresses